devtut/generate/docs/python/web-scraping-with-python.md

 ---
-metaTitle: Web scraping with Python
+metaTitle: "Web scraping with Python"
-description: Scraping using the Scrapy framework, Basic example of using requests and lxml to scrape some data, Maintaining web-scraping session with requests, Scraping using Selenium WebDriver, Scraping using BeautifulSoup4, Modify Scrapy user agent, Simple web content download with urllib.request, Scraping with curl
+description: "Scraping using the Scrapy framework, Basic example of using requests and lxml to scrape some data, Maintaining web-scraping session with requests, Scraping using Selenium WebDriver, Scraping using BeautifulSoup4, Modify Scrapy user agent, Simple web content download with urllib.request, Scraping with curl"
 ---

 # Web scraping with Python